31. Glossary

 run()method,self.viewis automatically populated with a reference to the View the command is attached to.In the Console input panel,

 viewis automatically attached to the View that most recently had keyboard focus.
-Thusview.run_command('command_name')for example runs that command (which may be supplied by a Plugin).The input Widgets in the “Find/Replace” dialogs are also View objects, as well as the console input and display panels, and the input area of the Command Palette.
+Thusview.run_command('command_name')for example runs that command (which may be supplied by a Plugin).The input Widgets in the “Find/Replace” dialogs are also View objects, as are the input and display areas of the Console panels, and the input area of the Command Palette.
+See

 - Widget